A Primer On Proper Form When Working Out

 You like going to the gym, huh?

-Well, your gym days may be sadly numbered if you don’t amend your errant ways!
+Well, your gym days may be sadly numbered if you don’t use proper form!

-You see, when you have crap form – especially on big, compound movements like the bench press, squat, and deadlift – you are setting yourself up for an inevitable injury.
+You see, when you have bad form – especially on big, compound movements like the bench press, squat, and deadlift – you are setting yourself up for an inevitable injury.

-Instead of the weight being properly distributed throughout your back, quads, and hamstrings during your squats, your knees are quietly screaming as they bear the brunt of your ego.
+Instead of the weight being properly distributed throughout your back, quads, and hamstrings during your squats, your knees will quickly feel too much pressure and can easily become injured.